hujhax/austin-improv-wiki/Troupes/Somethin' Good.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>After 14 months of classes together, this rag tag group of comedians emerged from the streets of Austin as Somethin' Good.
-Because of their countless sleepovers, they will dazzle you with their knowledge of each other, improv, and all things good. </blockquote>
+Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> After 14 months of classes together, this rag tag group of comedians emerged from the streets of Austin as Somethin' Good.
+Because of their countless sleepovers, they will dazzle you with their knowledge of each other, improv, and all things good.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>We get a suggestion and then 2-3 people do a living room/documentary style where they tell a story to the audience based on the suggestion (think When Harry Met Sally).</p>
+Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We get a suggestion and then 2-3 people do a living room/documentary style where they tell a story to the audience based on the suggestion (think When Harry Met Sally).
+>
+>

-<p>2-4 scenes follow based on the story and then the cycle of story-scenes repeats 1-2 more times.</p>
+> 2-4 scenes follow based on the story and then the cycle of story-scenes repeats 1-2 more times.
+>
+>

-<p>The last 4-5 minutes are devoted to a run to tie everything up in the show.</p></blockquote>
+> The last 4-5 minutes are devoted to a run to tie everything up in the show.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]